QuinnHLIU/China-Excess-Bond-Premium/README.md

 run **computeDD.do**

-## Step 4: Compute Excess Bond Premium based on the DD measure
+## Step 4: Compute Excess Bond Premium Based on the DD measure

 run **EBP.do**
 - the constuction refers to Gilchrist and Zakrajšek (2012)